brucefan1983/NEP_CPU/README.md

   pair_style nep YOUR_NEP_MODEL_FILE.txt  # YOUR_NEP_MODEL_FILE.txt is your NEP model file (with path)
   pair_coeff * *                          # This format is fixed
   ```

+* For multi-element system, the atom types must be carefully set.
+Take a NEP model `NEP_PdCuNiP.txt` as an example.
+In this NEP model file, the first line is `nep3 4 Pd Cu Ni P`.
+Then in your LAMMPS input file, you must set
+  * Pb atoms to type 1
+  * Cu atoms to type 2
+  * Ni atoms to type 3
+  * P atoms to type 4

 * If you want to calculate the heat current correctly, use the following command to get the 9-component per-atom virial:
   ```shell
   compute 1 all centroid/stress/atom NULL